Q. Can back pain be cured by acupuncture, if used correctly?

 I’m not allowed by the ASA to tell you that acupuncture is good for back pain, so I haven’t – even though there is now some grudging acceptance of this.

-For instance, both NICE, (the British National Institute for Clinical Excellence) and SIGN (the Scottish Intercollegiate Guidelines Network) now recommend acupuncture for the treatment of low back pain.
-Also, click HERE for a major study from Southampton University, covering the benefits of acupuncture for a range of conditions that go beyond those 'allowed' by NICE.
+For instance, both NICE, (the British National Institute for Clinical Excellence) and SIGN (the Scottish Intercollegiate Guidelines Network) now recommend or have recommended acupuncture for the treatment of low back pain.
+Also, click HERE for a major study from Southampton University, covering the benefits of acupuncture for a range of conditions that go beyond those ‘allowed’ by NICE.